DevilishSpirits/arcollect/webext-adder/README.md

 The `transaction_id` is a  string that is returned verbatim in the response to help the extension identify the tab destination.

 The `artwork` array contain objects you wants to add with some properties :

 * `title` is the artwork title.
 * `desc` is the artwork description.
 * `source` is the artwork URL.
 Caution !
 This is a key in the database, reformat `window.location` in a way that the same artwork always have the same URL.
 * `rating` is the artwork rating.
 See the schema explanation of `artworks` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/sql/init.sql).
-* `mimetype` is the artwork mimetype.
-Try to guess the best MIME type but something like the default `image/*` is fine.
-When missing, Arcollect put `image/*` as default (in a future release it may record the HTTP [`Content-Type`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Typehttps://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header).
 * `postdate` is the UNIX timestamp of when the artworks has been posted (optional).
 * `data` is the artwork file itself in base64 encoding or an `https://` link to the image (`http://` won't be supported).
 * `thumbnail` is the image thumbnail to show for non image type artworks.
 Same format as `data`.

 The `account` array contain users you might wants to add with some properties :

 * `id` is the user internal id on the platform.
 It should be an immutable numeric id if available, or `name`.
 This is a key in the database.
 For example on Twitter `1294737021714550784`, you can use text.
 * `name` is the username on the platform.
 Often something not very pretty with a limited charset.
 For example on Twitter `"@DevilishSpirits"`.
 * `title` is the pretty username, if different from the `name` title.
 For example on Twitter `"D-Spirits"`.